awsdocs/amazon-athena-user-guide/doc_source/ctas-examples.md

 FROM table1;
 ```

-**Example Example 8: A CTAS Query with Bucketing**  <a name="ctas-example-bucketed"></a>
+**Example Example: Creating Bucketed and Partitioned Tables**
 The following example shows a `CREATE TABLE AS SELECT` query that uses both partitioning and bucketing for storing query results in Amazon S3\.
 The table results are partitioned and bucketed by different columns\.
-You can create an unlimited number of buckets and bucket by one or more columns\.
+Athena supports a maximum of 100 unique bucket and partition combinations\.
+For example, if you create a table with five buckets, 20 partitions with five buckets each are supported\.
 For syntax, see [CTAS Table Properties](create-table-as.md#ctas-table-properties)\.
 For information about choosing the columns for bucketing, see [Bucketing vs Partitioning](bucketing-vs-partitioning.md)\.

 ```